onecommons/unfurl/_sources/configurators.rst.txt

          (Doesn't affect the capture of stdout and stderr.)
   :keeplines: (*Default: false*) If true, preserve line breaks in the given command.
   :done: As as `done` defined by the `Template` configurator.
-  :resultTemplate: A Jinja2 template that is processed after shell command completes, it will have the following template variables:
+  :resultTemplate: A `Jinja2 template<Ansible Jinja2 Templates>` that is processed after shell command completes, it will have the following template variables:

 .. _resulttemplate: